-Teen DUI Statistics and Impaired Driving
+Teen DUI Statistics and Other Impaired Driving Statistics

 Teens need to understand when they are unfit to drive.
 Consuming alcohol or other drugs, including marijuana, in any amount, makes them unfit to drive and can result in a DUI or worse.
 While it can be harder to recognize, driving while drowsy is also considered an “impairment” and increases crash risk.